>TOPICS

 Militarization of Hindu-nationalism

 Savarkar also believed that Hitler was preferable to a weak democratic government.
-His rhetoric left behind the philosophical quibbles that Swami Vivekananda had racked his brains over in his reformulation of Hinduism as a religion.
+His rhetoric left behind the philosophical quibbles over which Swami Vivekananda had agonized while reformulating Hinduism as a religion.

 Constants of the Hindutva ideology